 4.3.3.
-Challenges identified by NRAs to foster environmental transparency in the sector

-19 NRAs indicated that a main challenge was the definition of a common set of indicators and common methodology which would assist in collecting meaningful and comparable data within or across sectors in Europe.
-The clearer a picture the industry has of its environmental impacts, the sooner evidence-based and effective steps can be taken to reduce them, as mentioned by one NRA (IE).
+Challenges identified by NRAs to foster environmental transparency in the sector impacts, the sooner evidence-based and effective steps can be taken to reduce them, as mentioned by one NRA (IE).
 These NRAs directly pointed out to the need to ensure transparency of the data, especially to empower the end users to behave more consciously when using the ICTs.
-It would require a harmonized minimum set of indicators and an obligation to publish the obtained data.
+It would require a harmonised minimum set of indicators and an obligation to publish the obtained data.
 Some of these NRAs also mentioned that real transparency would require an independent authority (the NRA or some third party) to verify the data (BE, HR, NO, FR).
 Two NRAs mentioned that data should be requested on a regular basis from the sector/industry (SE, BE).